 The Forum Boarium was an area located on the banks of the Tiber River in which an animal market was held in ancient Rome.
 It houses the Republican temples of Hercules and Portuno, which were built during the 2nd century BC.
 Both have been preserved in good condition because they were consecrated as Christian churches during the medieval era.
-The Temple of Portuno is dedicated to the god of rivers and harbors.
+With the audioguide (audioguides), you can see the Temple of Portuno which is dedicated to the god of rivers and harbors.

 It was here that public games were held.
 During horse-drawn cart races, participants had to circle the Circus Maximus seven times.
 Large bets were made, and the winner received an elaborate prize, or freedom if he was a slave.

 There were also equestrian shows, one of which is known as "Ludus Troianus," which was a large scale battle simulation carried out by young aristocrats.
 It also hosted running races on foot which lasted several hours.

 Built under the rule of Emperor Caracalla between 212 and 216, these were one of the largest and most beautiful ancient thermal centers.
 The complex was covered in marble and decorated with precious artworks.

 Within them, citizens had access to public baths, a gym, a library, and gardens to maintain good hygiene, relax, enhance their social relations or worship the god Mithra and other pagan deities.